Brentford & Isleworth Meeting House

-The Brentford & Isleworth Meeting House is a Friends meeting house (a Quaker place of worship) on Quakers Lane in Isleworth, Hounslow.
-Built in the 18th century, it is listed Grade II* on the National Heritage List for England, and is one of the oldest purpose-built meeting houses in London.
+The Brentford & Isleworth Meeting House is a Friends meeting house (a Quaker place of worship) on Quakers Lane (Note: The building's official listing gives its address as London Road, but its address is on Quakers Lane.) in Isleworth, a suburban town in the London Borough of Hounslow, west London, England.
+Built in the 18th century, it is listed at Grade II* on the National Heritage List for England and is one of the oldest purpose-built meeting houses in London.
 Meeting for worship is held on Sundays at 10:30 am.

-The building was originally built for the Quakers in 1785, and has been occasionally extended since - including a library established in 1829, and a classroom in 1958.
-The land for the Meeting House was first purchased for £35 from retired printer and dyer, and local Quaker, Benjamin Angell.
-The West London Quaker burial ground and a garden surrounds the Meeting House.
-The front wall of the building was badly damaged during the London Blitz on the 13th October 1940, and the Meeting House was not fully re-opened until 1950.
-In the meantime, meetings were held in a temporary space near the site.
+The building was constructed for the Quakers in 1785 and has been extended on several occasions, including the addition of a library in 1829 and a classroom in 1958.
+The land was purchased for £35 from Benjamin Angell, a retired printer and dyer and local Quaker.
+The West London Quaker burial ground and a garden surround the meeting house.
+The front wall was badly damaged during the London Blitz on 13 October 1940, and the building did not fully re-open until 1950; in the interim, meetings were held in a temporary space nearby.
 Local Quakers and conscientious objectors also used the site to operate an organisation providing relief to those affected by the bombing, known as the Relief Service Unit.